dolthub/dolt/samples/js/splore/README.md

 ## Develop

 Same as the example, but:
-* `./build.py` is only necessary the first time.
-* Run `npm run start` to continuously build a non-minified (and thus debuggable) build.
+* Run `yarn run start` to continuously build a non-minified (and thus debuggable) build.